semrush/intergalactic/website/docs/patterns/global-errors/global-errors-api.md

 ## PageNotFound

-Placeholder for the 404 error, when the page isn’t found.
+Template for the 404 error: page not found.

 ```jsx
 import { PageNotFound } from 'intergalactic/errors';